 Exhibit 1 lists 13 journal entries as might be found in the first textbook exercise, except that compound entries are included as fundamental patterns.
 The rules over this journal are adapted from many computer packages: all debits precede all credits, more importantly, the selected debits or credits appear in ascending sequence.
 Three pairs of repeating entries appear.

-Notice that compound entries appear in first example.
+Notice that compound entries appear in an early example.
 Also note that entries 4 and 5 have identical account-sides and will be summarized into one item for reporting.
 The detail, should it be needed, continues in the journal.

 These 13 entries will appear in the following slides:

 Third, in a restatement of the Accounting cycle which shows how transaction summaries replace posting and serve as a management aid.

 Entries 7 through 13 fill out the journal so that every account is posted, one side or the other.

 Entries 12 and 13 illustrate another pair of entries to be combined into a single summary record.

 Different patterns of posting have been accumulated for credits to Cash and Accounts Payable, and the debits to Advertising Expense and Supplies Expense.

 The index shown in Exhibit 2 replaces the ledger.
 The index organizes the layers of transactions.
 The first three index records illustrate most of the index usage.

 The first line is simply the two lines of the first journal entry shown horizontally.
 The two ledger postings define the key to the index.
 There is only one occurrence of this pattern - the tally 1, and the transaction ID, journal entry # 1, is stored in the right-hand column.